waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 ## Change the casino wager limit

-When M changes, what is the mean earning.
+When M changes, what is the mean earning?
 ```{r}
 earning_series <- rep(NA,100)
 for(M in seq(10,1000,by=10)){